hashicorp/nomad/website/source/docs/drivers/external/lxc.html.md

 The `lxc` driver provides an interface for using LXC for running application containers.
 You can download the external LXC driver [here][lxc-driver].

-~> Nomad 0.9 does not maintain backward compatibility for the external LXC driver plugin when it comes to client configuration syntax.
-With Nomad 0.9, you must use the new [plugin syntax][plugin].
+~> The LXC client set up has changed in Nomad 0.9.
+You must use the new [plugin syntax][plugin] and install the external LXC driver in the [plugin_dir][plugin_dir] prior to upgrading.
 See [plugin options][plugin-options] below for an example.
+Note the job specification remains the same.

 ## Task Configuration